kennygrant/bestiary/strings.md

 ## Strings are never nil {#zero-value}

-They have a zero value of "", and you cannot assign nil to a string.
+You cannot assign nil to a string or compare nil to a string, they have a zero value of "" and can never be nil, only the zero value.

 ## Converting Strings to Ints {#atoi}